 They do not represent a predigested formula.
 They create a robust context in which we each can show up powerfully and vulnerably as we convene a new transparent brother-sisterhood.
 My long-time student Siobhan McClory and I have created a curriculum, an offering of preliminary best-practices.
 They are designed to help us embody higher levels of practice, engage deeper friendships, recognize our strengths and limitations, and grow beyond our edges.

 Having read, or listened to the audiobook of A New Republic of the Heart— or agreeing to read or listen to it by February 10, 2019.

 Module 1 – Orientation: The Key Principles of Our Experiment

 What if we “just do it” and radically commit to wholeness?
 Why does this experiment make sense in this crazy world?
 What can we realistically hope to accomplish?
 We will begin with a deep practical and philosophical overview.
 We will enter into the spirit of practice in all the key dimensions of our lives, inner, interpersonal, and outer, right at the very beginning of this social experiment.
 And we will begin to take practical steps to structure and engage with each other in a way that efficiently supports various aspects of our lives.
 We’ll also look ahead at the arc of the year’s curriculum of learning and engagement.
 We will introduce and unpack the Four Pillars of our shared commitment:

 - Relating to life as practice (the inner work).

 - Intensifying and deepening as a we-tribe (the interpersonal work).

 - Making a practical difference in our world (the outer work).

-- The nature of the radical commitment necessary to awaken together from the consensus trance (co-creating a new pattern).
+- Making the radical commitment necessary to awaken together from the consensus trance and to co-create a new pattern.